American Well Corporation (AMWL) Shares Rise Despite Market Challenges

 Sponsored

-The average price predicted for American Well Corporation (AMWL) by analysts is $3.32, which is $0.66 above the current market price.
-The public float for AMWL is 220.63M, and at present, short sellers hold a 4.01% of that float.
-On June 07, 2023, the average trading volume of AMWL was 1.37M shares.
+The average price point forecasted by analysts for American Well Corporation (AMWL) is $3.32, which is $0.82 above the current market price.
+The public float for AMWL is 220.63M, and currently, short sellers hold a 4.58% ratio of that floaft.
+The average trading volume of AMWL on June 14, 2023 was 1.37M shares.

 AMWL’s Market Performance

-AMWL’s stock has seen a 20.36% increase for the week, with a 32.34% rise in the past month and a 1.53% gain in the past quarter.
-The volatility ratio for the week is 6.44%, and the volatility levels for the past 30 days are at 6.30% for American Well Corporation The simple moving average for the past 20 days is 19.50% for AMWL’s stock, with a -17.77% simple moving average for the past 200 days.
+AMWL’s stock has seen a -4.21% decrease for the week, with a 21.95% rise in the past month and a 0.40% gain in the past quarter.
+The volatility ratio for the week is 5.10%, and the volatility levels for the past 30 days are at 5.93% for American Well Corporation The simple moving average for the last 20 days is 8.27% for AMWL’s stock, with a simple moving average of -21.81% for the last 200 days.

 Analysts’ Opinion of AMWL